asadsabir/World-Bank-Gini-Index/Gini Index Report/Gini Index Report.md

 For future analyses, incorporating more variables such as political system, international trade, and crime statistics could enrich our understanding.
 Exploring alternative models, such as Generalized Additive Models (GAMs) widely used in econometrics, could yield valuable insights.
 Delving into outlier countries like Niger, Vietnam, or the Philippines would provide deeper domain knowledge.
 This holistic approach aims to refine our understanding of a challenge as complex and pervasive as wealth inequality.

-[^1]: Poverty wealth gap percentage is the mean shortfall in income or consumption (counting the nonpoor as having zero shortfall), expressed as a percentage of the poverty line.